 And here is an example in the WP Subscribe Pro plugin from MyThemeShop.
 However, we advise disabling popups altogether in this plugin for right now as there is a current bug with mobile device detection.
 Remember, even though these plugins have options, you should still test on your phone to make sure it is working.

-Here are some additional links to display options with popular popup plugins:
+Here are some additional links to display options in SumoMe.

 Also, if you are using the welcome mats from SumoMe, these too are also affected.
 They have a new feature called “Display Mode” found in the “Behavior” tab of all your mats which now lets you embed them below the fold.
 This complies with Google’s guidelines.
 You can read the official statement from SumoMe regarding the Google mobile popup penalty.